FRX-VF fibre optic receiver

 All monitoring is done remotely.
-The remote monitoring options for the FRX-VF include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, SNMP and the VisionWeb web browser control.
+The remote monitoring options for the FRX-VF include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, SNMP, our ASCII and JSON protocols and the VisionWeb web browser control.
 Try the FRX-VF VisionWeb demo...

 The FRX-VF has remote monitoring of input present, received power and optical input power level for each channel – allowing you to check that light is being passed effectively.
 'Overload' or 'High' readings may result in a poor video output and can be helped by using an optical attenuator or longer fibre cable.
 'Low' or 'Too Low' readings may be the result of dirty optical connectors or excessive fibre cable runs.

 Fitting in the standard Vision frames (currently available in 3U size), the FRX-VF is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to 20 fibre receivers in 3U.
 Sharing a frame makes it easy to transport or receive signals from the other products in the company's Vision range.